From URL to IRL and back again, this is art that meets you where you already are: online, hyper-connected and endlessly networked.

 Everything happens at www.bleedonline.net.
 Don’t miss out, subscribe via Facebook, Instagram and for a special delivery to your Inbox, here.

 BLEED is presented by Arts House via the City of Melbourne, Campbelltown Arts Centre via the City of Campbelltown and supported by the Australia Council for the Arts.

 Sign up for updates at bleedonline.net

-Listen to Arts House Artistic Director, Emily Sexton in a panel discussion with artists Amrita Hepi, Angela Goh and Emile Zile focusing on new practices at the intersection between live and digital forms.
+Arts House Artistic Director, Emily Sexton conducted a panel discussion with artists Amrita Hepi, Angela Goh and Emile Zile.
+Listen as they focus on new practices at the intersection between live and digital forms.